 I listened to a conversation with a smart guy named David Krakauer recently.
-He’s the current head of the Santa Fe Institute which is a place where super-smart types go to hang out and think about things.
+He’s head of the Santa Fe Institute which is a place where super-smart types go to hang out and think about things.
 Good job, eh?
 I do the same thing in the shower and when I run.
 But no one is hiring me.
 Maybe pondering dead animals along the road while running doesn’t count?
 Krakauer studies the evolution of complexity with an interest in what he calls ‘stupidity’.

-He remarks that lots of people study excellence and success and intelligence but few ask questions about being stupid.
+He remarks that lots of people study excellence and success and intelligence, but few ask about being stupid.
 He uses a Rubik’s Cube to describe stupid.
 The cube can be solved randomly in a billion squared moves or so.
 Thus, with enough time (more time than has existed in the universe), anyone can solve the cube.
 So Krakauer sets the smart/stupid bar at the random solution to the Rubik’s Cube.
-‘Smart’ is when we learn steps that help us solve the cube.
-We remember those steps and use them to formulate a plan to make success easier and faster.
+‘Smart’ is when people learn steps that help them solve the cube.
+They remember those steps and use them to formulate a plan to make success easier and faster.
 In this case, it’s learning how to spin the cube to align the colors on all faces.
-By doing so, we are able to solve the puzzle faster than we could making random moves.
+By doing so, people can solve the puzzle faster than they could making random moves.
 I’ve never solved the cube but knew a girl who could take any random cube and solve it in less than thirty seconds.
 (Go here to find a solution to the cube.)

-‘Stupid’ is when we perform in a way that will never, ever lead to success such as learning how to align the colors on one face only.
+‘Stupid’ is when people perform in a way that will never, ever lead to success such as learning how to align the colors on one face only.
 You will never be able to beat the cube by aligning one face only.
 Without learning how the faces interact you fall into the trap of doing the same thing while expecting different results.
-He argues that what we call intelligence and IQ are really just a trained memory and that ‘smart’ is the ability to make complex things simple.
+He argues well, I think, that what we call intelligence and IQ are really just the results of a trained memory and that ‘smart’ is the ability to make complex things simple.